What Happens to Believers in the Last Days?

 Another example is found in the Book of Esther.
 The book begins with a six-month long drinking feast given by King Ahasuerus.
 And in verse 4 it is described as lasting 180 days, again implying 30-day months.
 These events happened in the 5th century BC.

 A Mystery: Historically there is evidence that many early civilisations also used a 360-day year, link.
 Look at the Mayan Calendar for example.
-Even Newton Newton believed that originally, nations had a year of 360 days.
+Even Isaac Newton acknowledged that early nations used a 360 day year.
 Only later did it seem necessary to add extra days, link.
 One theory is that the need for extra days could be explained by a slight slowing of earth’s orbit speed around the sun, from 30.22379 km/s to its present value of 29.79 km/s, link.
 This would change the solar year from 360 days to the current 365.2422 days.

 The 360-day Year in Prophecy: Leaving the science on one side, the fact is that God still uses a 360-day year in the future.
 Consider for example the end-time persecution of Daniel’s people (the Jews) under the World Ruler.
 Daniel 7:25 says that the Jews will suffer under him for “time and times and half a time”.
 It is usual to read this as three and a half years or 42 months.
 Revelation 13:5 confirms the period of authority of this despicable Ruler as just 42 months.
 Now look at Revelation 12:6.
 Here Israel is helped during this persecution for 1260 days.
 This aligns with the forgoing prophecies if we assume 42, 30-day months (=1260 days) and a 360-day year.